Diane Nelson serves as President of DC Entertainment (DCE) and President of Warner Bros. Consumer Products (WBCP).

-Diane Nelson was named President, DC Entertainment upon the company’s founding in September 2009.
-In this post, Nelson is charged with leading the company’s efforts to fully realize the power and value of DC Entertainment's brands and characters across all media and platforms, while strategically integrating the DC Entertainment business, brand and characters deeply into Warner Bros.
+As President of DC Entertainment, Nelson is charged with leading the efforts to fully realize the power and value of DCE’s rich portfolio of stories and characters, including such cultural icons as Batman, Superman and Wonder Woman, across all media and platforms, while strategically integrating the DC, Vertigo and MAD brands deeply across Warner Bros.
 Entertainment and all its content and distribution businesses.

-Nelson came to the Studio from Walt Disney Records, where she served as Director of National Promotions.
+Nelson came to Warner Bros. from Walt Disney Records, where she served as Director of National Promotions.

-In December 2006, Nelson was appointed chairperson of The Next Generation Council of the Motion Picture & Television Fund and also serves on the board of There With Care, a Boulder-based non-profit organization that supports families with children affected by critical illness.
+Active in philanthropy, Nelson serves on the Board of the Boulder, Colorado-based There with Care, a non-profit organization that supports families with children affected by critical illnesses.

 Nelson is a graduate of Syracuse University's Newhouse School of Communications.